Customer Case Studies

 Keos was called in to migrate petabytes (!!) of historical on-prem buckets to Splunk Cloud.

-But before, Keos could get started, there had to be a clear plan with all involved parties (e.g. security, netops, itops)
+But before, Keos could get started, there had to be a clear plan with all involved internal departments (e.g. security, netops, itops)

 Keos wrote the operational plan, wrote the scripts to automate bucket movement, and reconfigure all the existing sources to send data to Splunk Cloud.

-The entire team had one chance to “stick it”.
+The entire operation had one chance to “stick it”.

 In large part due to the amount of upfront planning and coordination with all parties involved.